Islamic Resistance Front in Syria: Combat operations

 On January 9, 2025, the Southern Liberation Front gave Israel 48 hours to withdraw all Israeli troops from the buffer zone near the Golan Heights.
 The group claimed a few days later that it was monitoring and preparing to attack the IDF in southern Syria.

 On January 26, 2025, The Islamic Resistance Front in Syria claimed responsibility for taking down a drone belonging to the Israel Defense Force in Southern Syria in their first official operation against them.

 On January 31, 2025, the group claimed that it had attacked the Israeli military in the village of Taranja, Quneitra.
 But no evidence of the attack was provided, and the group later denied that the incident had taken place in a post on Telegram.

 On February 3, 2025, IDF opened fire on an armed group of men in Golan Heights, no injuries from IDF were reported.
 On the same day, Syrian media claimed that the armed groups fired at IDF soldiers near the village of Turnejeh, Quneitra.
 Islamic Resistance Front has claimed responsibility for this attack.

 On February 27, 2025, the IRFS began forming military cells in Southern Syria, likely with Iranian backing.

+On April 2, 2026, during the spillover of the 2026 Iran war, the IRFS conducted an ambush on Israeli forces in Quneitra, reportedly managing to take down a drone.
+Israel responded with air strikes and artillery bombardment in the region.